IMGT-CNRS/StatAssembly/README.md

 </p>

 ## Software information
-It is a script written in Rust, compiled as a optimized binary.
+It is a script written in Rust, compiled as a optimized binary or an AppImage.
 <p align="middle">
 <img src = "images/rust.png" width ="50" />
 </p>